 LMDC GENERAL ADMINISTRATION --- LMDC maintains a staff and office space to carry out its planning and community development activities, including general management, oversight, monitoring, and coordination.
 In addition, LMDC provides local officials, businesses, and citizens with information about programs.
-The following provides information on activities occurring during the quarter ending March 31, 2006.
+The following provides information on activities occurring during the quarter ending June 30, 2006.
 For information on previous quarterly reports, please visit the LMDC website at www.renewnyc.com.
-PUBLIC PARTICIPATION --- ADVISORY COUNCIL MEETINGS-- LMDC holds Advisory Council meetings that allow for a broad spectrum of groups affected by the World Trade Center attacks, including victims' family members, business owners, arts and cultural institutions, and downtown residents to consult with LMDC on issues of concern to their respective constituencies.
-On January 24, 2006, LMDC held a Family Advisory Council (FAC) meeting to provide updates on the Memorial Museum Schematic Design, Memorial Footing Package, and other items.
-An additional FAC meeting was held on March 23, 2006, to introduce the newly selected Executive Vice-President for Programming and Director of the Museum at the WTC Memorial Foundation. -- PUBLIC HEARINGS, MEETINGS, AND OTHER OUTRECH-- LMDC conducts additional outreach initiatives on a continuous basis to city, state, and federal elected officials, civic and community organizations, and victims families, participates in Community Board meetings, and meets regularly with community groups, civic organizations, and public officials to ensure that the opinions of those who were affected are taken into account.
-The LMDC website also solicits public feedback on all of its initiatives, including WTC site planning, transportation, Lower Manhattan neighborhoods, the WTC Site Memorial, and Partial Action Plans.
-CULUTRAL ENHANCEMENT FUND-- During the quarter ending March 31, 2006,LMDC announced awards of cultural enhancement grants to 63 Lower Manhattan arts organizations and projects following extensive outreach throughout Lower Manhattan to cultural organizations during the previous quarter. -- SECTION 106 COORDINATION AND OUTREACH-- A coordinated Determination of National Register Eligibility dated March 31, 2004 found the entire WTC Site eligible for listing on the National Register of Historic Places, LMDC continues to provide informational updates to consulting parties regarding the ongoing planning process at the WTC Site, consistent with the processes that brought about the listing, and a Programmatic Agreement signed between LMDC, the Advisory Council on Historic Preservation, and the New York State Historic Preservation Officer.
+PUBLIC PARTICIPATION --- ADVISORY COUNCIL MEETINGS-- LMDC holds Advisory Council meetings that allow for a broad spectrum of groups affected by the World Trade Center attacks (including victims' family members, business owners, arts and cultural institutions, and downtown residents to consult with LMDC on issues of concern to their respective constituencies. --PUBLIC HEARINGS, MEETINGS, AND OTHER OUTRECH-- LMDC conducts additional outreach initiatives on a continuous basis to city, state, and federal elected officials, civic and community organizations, and victims families, participates in Community Board meetings, and meets regularly with community groups, civic organizations, and public officials to ensure that the opinions of those who were affected are taken into account.
+The LMDC website also solicits public feedback on all of its initiatives, including WTC site planning, transportation, Lower Manhattan neighborhoods, the WTC Site Memorial, and Partial Action Plans. --SECTION

+106 COORDINATION AND OUTREACH-- A coordinated Determination of National Register Eligibility dated March 31, 2004 found the entire WTC Site eligible for listing on the National Register of Historic Places.
+LMDC continues to provide informational updates to consulting parties regarding the ongoing planning process at the WTC Site, consistent with the processes that brought about the listing, and a Programmatic Agreement signed between LMDC, the Advisory Council on Historic Preservation, and the New York State Historic Preservation Office.
 The consulting parties generally consist of victims' family members, residents of Lower Manhattan, civic organizations, and preservationist groups.
-On January 11, 2006, LMDC conducted a meeting with the Section 106 consulting parties to present updates on the Memorial Museum Schematic Design and the Memorial Footing Package.
-The Port Authority also presented a Resource Protection Plan.
-130 LIBERTY STREET DECONSTRUCTION PROJECT PUBLIC OUTREACH - Since mid-2004, LMDC has engaged in public outreach activities related to the deconstruction of the building at 130 Liberty Street in response to expressed community and public concerns.
+On April 5, 2006, LMDC conducted a Section 106 Consulting Parties meeting to discuss the design principles, vision and engineering challenges, and planned construction schedule for the Memorial and Memorial Museum--130 LIBERTY STREET DECONSTRUCTION PROJECT PUBLIC OUTREACH - Since mid-2004, LMDC has engaged in public outreach activities related to the deconstruction of the building at 130 Liberty Street in response to expressed community and public concerns.
 In order to ensure that this project is as inclusive and transparent as possible, LMDC developed a comprehensive outreach plan to inform and educate the public on the deconstruction of the building at 130 Liberty Street.
-In February 2006, LMDC attended the WTC Redevelopment Community Board 1 Committee meeting to provide a general project update, discuss emergency protocols, and announced the CERT's plan to expand to the area surrounding 130 Liberty Building.
-Additionally, LMDC presented detailed plans of the deconstruction of the 130 Liberty building at the Lower Manhattan Construction Command Center's weekly community meeting on March 16, 2006.
+As part of the LMDC's public outreach efforts, LMDC presents project updates on a bi-weekly basis at the Lower Manhattan Construction Command Center's weekly community meetings.
+In April 2006, LMDC held a 130 Liberty Street Advisory Committee meeting in which LMDC provided a project update.
+A representative from the Community Emergency Response Team (CERT) provided an update on community notification protocols to be used in the event of major incidents occurring related to the 130 Liberty project.
+The CERT also held eight volunteer training classes for community based volunteers on disaster preparedness.
+The CERT also performed a Table Top Disaster Drill in which 56 volunteers from the CERT participated.
+There are currently 230 volunteers in the BPC/CERT.

-Airp-7700
+Airp-7700 08/06/2003

 This Report Period To Date

 Total Projected Budget from All Sources N/A 5,260,000

 Total CDBG Disaster Recovery Grant Funds Budgeted N/A 5,260,000

-Obligated CDBG DR Funds 50,000 3,200,000
+Obligated CDBG DR Funds 0 3,200,000

 Expended CDBG DR Funds 0 2,521,343

 Match Contributed 0 0

 Program Income Received 0 0

-Performance Measures

-Т his Report Po eriod Cumula ative Actual Total /

-Expected

-Lo ow Mod Total Low Mod Total
+This Report Period Cumulative Actual Total / Expected Total / Low Mod Total Low Mod Total